hoytlong/hoytlong.github.io/_pages/teaching.md

 - Network Analysis, Literary Criticism, and the Digital Humanities
 - Media, History, East Asia
 - The Question of Minor Literature in Modern Japan

+*Advising*

+If you're a student interested in getting involved in any of my ongoing research projects, or are in search of an adviser, please feel free to contact me.
+I've advised PhD, MA, and undergraduate students in EALC, DIGS, MAPH, MACSS, and MAPHS on a wide range of thesis topics, including:

+- Postmodern Aesthetics/Philosophy
+- The Japanese I-Novel
+- Korean Popular Music and Literature
+- Voice and Japanese Media
+- Mid-Century Global Modernisms
+- Book Bans and LGBTQ+ Literature
+- Gender and Social Media in China
+- The Feminine Grotesque in Modern Japanese Literature
+- Language Play and Online Discourse in China
+- Japanese Otaku Culture
+- Japanese Science Fiction